tail-call/MariaLinearAlgebra/README.md

-This package is where I teach myself Smalltalk packages using the Glamorous Toolkit system.
+This package is where I teach myself:
+- Smalltalk packages using the Glamorous Toolkit system
+- Linear algebra and statistics (so the name of the package is misleading but we'll fix that *eventually*)

-It implements a Matrix class, a Lens2D internal storage for matrices for fast row swaps/transpositions, and a LUDecomposition class for computing the determinant and inverses, and for solving systems of linear equations.
+The package implements a Matrix class, a Lens2D internal storage for matrices for fast row swaps/transpositions, and a LUDecomposition class for computing the determinant and inverses, and for solving systems of linear equations.

+It also has a `NormaDistribution` class with the ability to query the probability density function as well as sample from the distribution using the Box-Muller transform.

 To load this package:
 1. Download a Glamorous Toolkit release from here: https://github.com/feenkcom/gtoolkit/releases